s3xysteak/simply-cesium-vite-vue/README.md

 ## :zap:Before

 Okay, I finally build a plugin to solve the problem.
 Now you only need **5 seconds** to config CesiumJS.
-See [vite-plugin-cesium-build](https://github.com/s3xysteak/vite-plugin-cesium-build)
+See [vite-plugin-cesium-build](https://github.com/s3xysteak/vite-plugin-cesium-build).

 You can learn more details in this repo.
 Actually, the principle of `vite-plugin-cesium-build` is the same as this repository.
 That plugin automates the tasks performed by this repository.

+> Only early version of  `vite-plugin-cesium-build` because I cannot predict possible future changes to the plugin

 ## Introduction